rolss/PayView/README.md

-# PayView [NOT FINISHED]
+# PayView
-Model webpage for transaction services using the MERN Stack (MongoDB, Express.js, React and Node.js).
+Model webpage for online transaction services using the MERN Stack (MongoDB, Express.js, React and Node.js), Bootstrap, JWT and a microservice architectural approach.

 ## Install dependencies ✅
 Some dependencies are not included into the repository in order to reduce noise